seanKenkeremath/AndroidAzureDevOpsFlavorsExample/README.md

 ## Create a new Pipeline in Dev Ops to run the project

-In Azure Devops, go to Pipelines -> New Pipeline -> Select your VCS -> select the repo -> Existing Azure Pipelines YAML file -> Branch = master branch, Path = /azure-pipelines.yml -> Continue -> Run
+In Azure Devops, go to Pipelines -> New Pipeline -> Select your VCS -> select the repo -> Existing Azure Pipelines YAML file -> Branch = `master` branch, Path = `azure_devops/azure-pipelines.yml` -> Continue -> Run

 The pipeline should fail.
 This is because our pipeline needs a bit of configuring on the web side which we will cover soon.

 # Gradle flavor dimensions

-This guide assumes you understand the basics of Gradle flavor dimensions, especially how they pertain to Android builds.
+This guide assumes you understand the basics of Gradle flavor dimensions and how they pertain to Android builds.
 Some documentation around this can be found here https://developer.android.com/studio/build/build-variants

 ## Our flavor dimensions